graveja0/health-care-markets/README.md

 Our next step is to use this network representation of hospital use to “detect” markets for hospital services.
-A nice feature of this approach is that we can detect markets from any perspective: the geography (i.e., what ZIP codes tend to send patients to similar hospitals) or the hospital (i.e., what hospitals tend to draw patients from similar ZIP codes?).
+A nice feature of this approach is that we can detect markets from two perspectives: the geography (i.e., what ZIP codes tend to send patients to similar hospitals) or the hospital (i.e., what hospitals tend to draw patients from similar ZIP codes?).